 Back at the car, Wyatt signed the back of my table.
 It includes a list of future climbs for us, and he wrote: “Let’s ride that wave all the way to the beach…”

-Climbing the Edge with Wyatt was what I needed to sort of accept who and where I was, and it also gave me a chance to see that other people accept me, too.
+Climbing the Edge with Wyatt was what I needed to sort of accept things, and it also gave me a chance to see that other people accept me, too.
 I’ve spent too much time worrying about being the weird one, the selfish one, the one who isn’t good enough.
-We sat by the rushing water after the long descent and had lunch, and I stopped mentally kicking myself for questioning myself so much and just enjoyed the company.
+We sat by the rushing water after the long descent and had lunch, and I stopped mentally kicking myself for questioning myself so much and just quietly enjoyed the company.